-My husband and I have been self-employed in the digital media space for a decade, and this has left us managing every aspect of our finances on our own.
+My husband and I have been self-employed in the digital media space for more than a decade, and this has left us managing every aspect of our finances on our own.
 This means we do everything we can to earn more money, legally minimize taxes and save for early retirement.

-1. Exceptional rewards in popular business categories
+Exceptional rewards in popular business categories

 - Shipping purchases